compliance-framework/docs/docs/architecture/assessment-runtime/plugin-registry.md

-# Provider Registry
+# Plugin Registry

-### 1. **Provider Repository on GitHub**:
+### 1. **Plugin Repository on GitHub**:
-The designated GitHub repository stores all providers as Go binaries.
-Each provider is versioned and audited for security.
+The designated GitHub repository stores all plugins as Go binaries.
+Each plugin is versioned and audited for security.

 #### Steps:
 1. **Trigger**: Responds to a new pull request or push.